10 Tips to Implement Mindfulness in the Workplace

 All of this from mindfulness – really?
 Mindful people have learned to focus on one task at a time.
 In that sense, mindfulness goes way beyond “thinking outside the box” to not even having a box to begin with.
 Mindful people seek the best solution to whatever problem they might have.

 Those who are mindful have a greater awareness of how they connect to others, to the community, and to the future generations.
 The Iroquois indigenous people had a rule about making decisions: any decision should consider how it may impact the next seven generations.
-It would be great if we could just get beyond thinking about “my needs now!” .
+It would be great if we could just get beyond thinking about “my needs now!”
+So you can see how mindfulness in the workplace could benefit the continuity within your group.

 2. How do you practice mindfulness?